Public Works

 Several road works will be required in the coming months in anticipation of the future hospital of Vaudreuil-Soulanges.
 Here is an overview of the upcoming work.

-• Several roadway improvements will take place from 2024 to 2026 on Boulevard de la Cité-des-Jeunes:
+- Several roadworks will take place on the boulevard de la Cité-des-Jeunes:

 Are you a neighbor of the future hospital?